atos-tools/atos-utils/doc/example-coremark.rst

 Remaining Work
 --------------
 The exploration file by file and function by function should be run.
+This example shows only a basic exploration where flags are applied to the whole application.

 Though currently, there is no support in ATOS tools 2.0 for PC-sampling based profiling on OS21.
 The support of -pg option for generating profile will be added in a future version.